UFI UUB BioLogs

 - ECG sample resolution: 12 bits (about 0.6 microvolts at input)

-- Accelerometer sample recording rate: 20 Hz - all three axes
+- Accelerometer sample recording rate: 20 Hz - 1 to 3 three axes

 - Accelerometer range: +/- 2.0g (+/- 19.6 m/sec2) - all three axes